HimoriK/book/src/ch03-01-variables-and-mutability.md

 ### Shadowing

-As you saw in the guessing game tutorial in [Chapter 2][comparing-the-guess-to-the-secret-number]<!-- ignore -->, you can declare a new variable with the same name as a previous variable.
-The second variable is what the compiler will see when you use the name of the variable.
-Overshadowing the first, taking any uses of the variable name to itself until either it repeats or the scope ends.
+As you saw in the guessing game tutorial in [Chapter 2][comparing-the-guess-to-the-secret-number]<!-- ignore -->, you can declare a new variable with the same name as a previous one.
+The second variable is what the compiler will see when you use it again.
+This overshadows the first, taking any uses of the variable name to itself until either it repeats or the scope ends.
 We can shadow a variable by using the same variable’s name and repeating the use of the `let` keyword as follows:

 <span class="filename">Filename: src/main.rs</span>